big-nuggz/mika_gpt/readme.md

 ## Add API key
 Create a file called apikey_openai.txt or apikey_google.txt, paste your openai/google API key inside.
 ## Configure model
+You can either use OpenAI models or Google models.
+Google models as of now can be used for free.
+OpenAI models requires paid API access.

 api/constants.py for model configurations.
 See the source for further information.
 # Run
 `python app.py`